 Dr. Kelly has a PhD in Pharmacology, completed two post-doctoral fellowships at the Hospital for Sick Children and Mount Sinai Hospital and is a Certified Clinical Research Professional.
 Lauren is an Assistant Professor in Pediatrics & Child Health at the University of Manitoba and has been working in pediatric clinical research since 2008.
 Dr. Kelly has published more than 20 peer reviewed articles and is a reviewer with Cochrane Neonatal Review Group.
 Her research focus on clinical trial methodology, pediatric and neonatal opioid response, systematic reviews and education.

-Dr. MacKay has a PhD in Human Nutritional Sciences.
+Dr. MacKay has a PhD in Human Nutritional Sciences and is an Assistant Professor in the Department of Community Health Sciences at the University of Manitoba.
 Dylan is a nutritional biochemist, specializing in human clinical trials and inter-individual variability.
 He is interested in the appropriate design and implementation of human clinical trials, especially in the field of human nutrition.
 His research is broadly focused on how lifestyle can impact chronic disease risk and whether lifestyle intervention strategies can be made more effective through personalization.
-Dylan is also very interested in how to appropriately translate scientific finding to combat misinformation, especially on the internet and social media.
+Dylan is also very interested in how to appropriately translate scientific findings to combat misinformation, especially on the internet and social media.